-- Submit a professional portfolio demonstrating 3 years of professional work experience in the field of logistics, acquisitions, operations or supply chain management.
-View sample portfolio.
+- Current resume reflecting 3 years of professional work experience in the field of logistics, acquisitions, operations, or supply chain management.

 The program consists of 30 semester hours (10 courses) with a Logistics core of 21 semester hours.
 In addition to the core, students may choose from two specialty tracks: Logistics Information Systems or Management.

 LSM 602 – Management of Distribution and Inventory

 LSM 603 – Supply Chain and Logistic Strategies

 LSM 604 – Supply Chain Simulation Modeling and Analysis